-See Figure 111.
-In real time, this can be solved on vertex basis.
+See Figure 112.
+In real time, this can be solved on vertex basis for a low computational cost.
 The surface, the sphere in the figure, is in practice rendered using triangles.
 For each vertex in those triangles, a ray from the camera to the vertex is created.
-Then its reflection is calculated, and the intersection between the reflected ray and the bounding shape.
+Then its reflection and the intersection between the reflected ray and the bounding shape are calculated.
 The intersection of the bounding shape is recalculated to a (s, t) pair, which is used for texture mapping the texture associated with the bounding surface.

-FIGURE 111.
+FIGURE 112.
 Environment mapping

-Mapping on vertex level is somewhat limited.
-It is also possible to implement it in a fragment shader, which will give more freedom in selection of bounding shapes etc.
+Mapping at vertex level is somewhat limited.
+It is also possible to implement it in a fragment shader, but for a much higher cost.